jquense/react-widgets/README.md

 ### Old Browser Support

 The goal is to support IE8+, but currently it is difficult for me to test a wide variety of browsers so there is no guarantee it will work (patches welcome!).

-One aspect that is definately true is that animation is not supported for browsers that do not support CSS Transitions.

 [npm-image]: https://img.shields.io/npm/v/react-widgets.svg?style=flat-square
 [npm-url]: https://npmjs.org/package/react-widgets